Siehe, ich will viel Fischer aussenden, BWV 88: 6

-A recitative of the soprano, "Was kann dich denn in deinem Wandel schrecken" (What then can frighten you in your journey) expresses the comsequence.
+A recitative of the soprano, "Was kann dich denn in deinem Wandel schrecken" (What then can frighten you in your journey) expresses the consequence.

 7

 The closing chorale confirms, "Sing, bet und geh auf Gottes Wegen" (Sing, pray and walk in God's ways).
 It is a four-part setting.

 Recordings

 The listing is taken from the selection provided on the Bach Cantatas Website.
 Ensembles playing period instruments in historically informed performance are marked by green background.